jbloomlab/flu_H3_2023_seqneut_vs_growth/README.md

-# Analysis of growth rates of influenza viruses with HAs in H3 2023-2024 sequencing-based neutralization libraries
+# Growth rates of influenza viruses with HAs in H3 2023-2024 sequencing-based neutralization libraries

+## Running the pipeline
+Build the `conda` environment in [environment.yml](environment.yml), then activate it and run the `snakemake` pipeline in [Snakefile](Snakefile), eg:

+    conda activate flu_H3_2023-2024_strains_MLR
+    snakemake -j 8 --software-deployment-method conda

+If you are using the Hutch cluster, you can also just run via the [run_Hutch_cluster.bash](run_Hutch_cluster.bash) script, which can be submitted via `sbatch`.

-## Input data
+## Input data and configuration
+The configuration is specified in [config.yaml](config.yaml)

 Input data are in [./data/](data):

  - [data/H3_library_constructs_protein.fasta](data/H3_library_constructs_protein.fasta): file from Caroline with the strains in the library.
 Note that this file has the full chimeric HAs used in the sequencing-based neutralization assay, which have non-native signal peptide and endodomain.